CarterPry/WebsiteV1/content/posts/Onzu-Guacamole/index.md

   oznu/guacamole
 ```

-After running that command with the config directory filled in, I could login to the hosting PC´s LAN IP.
-It was a web server being hosted with a login prompt at the front.
+After running that command with the config directory filled in, I type my PC’s LAN IP into a browser, and a login page appears.

 ## Establishing Connections
-The front page has default credentials with both being `guacadmin`.
-To change this all you would need to do was log in with the default values, and change it in the settings.
-In this same location you can even make other accounts with different permissions in case you wanted to share your browser project access.
-I personally created a new account for a custom username and password so i could delete the default login.
+Upon accessing the front page, the default credentials were already set as `guacadmin` for both username and password.
+To change this, all you would need to do was log in with the default values, and make the change in the settings.
+Additionally, creating multiple accounts with varying levels of permissions can be useful if you plan on sharing access to your browser project with others.
+I personally created a new account for a custom username and password so I could delete the default login  altogether.

-Now to connect the VNC portion with this site I had to enter the right connection parameters.
-There are tons of options for your choosing, even with connections including SSH, RDP, Telnet and Kubernetes.
-For this I selected VNC, entered the hostname (the LAN IP) of the PC and the credentials of that VNC server I set (Not to confuse the creditntails I entered for Guacamole).
-There are more options you can fill out like load balancing or number of connections but leaving them blank is perfectly fine.
+Now to connect your brand new VNC service to the Guacamole.With a plethora of options to choose from, such as SSH, RDP, Telnet, and Kubernetes, I selected VNC and proceeded to enter the hostname of the PC's LAN IP, along with my personal credentials (Not to confuse the credentials I entered for Guacamole).
+There are additional options you can fill out like load balancing or number of connections, but leaving them blank is perfectly fine.
 There are only some required fields that would need a value.
-Once done, I could go back to the home page and see the new connection that is now established.
-I could select the connection and start using my PC through just my browser
+Once done, I could return to the home page and witness the new connection that is now established.
+I selected the connection and started using my PC through just my browser

 ## Outside your LAN
-One of the cool things you can do is actually make it accessible from a public IP as well.
-Meaning you can access it from the internet from not just your home but anywhere else as well.
-Though it may not be fully secure, it is something interesting you can set up.
-You could either port forward your router to make that Docker PC accessible with the right port, or even tie it to a domain name.
+One of the cool things about this setup is the ability to make the VNC server accessible from a public IP.
+While this may not be the most secure option, it's still a pretty neat feature.
+You could port forward your router to make that Docker PC accessible, and even tie it to a domain name.
 For instance If I decided to go through with that concept, I could type in `carterpry.com` and would be brought straight to the guacamole login page.